samumantha/EODIE/docs/Use.rst

 | ``--dir``
 | The directory where the data to be processed is stored as absolute path.
 | type: String
+EODIE can either be given a directory to process data from or a single file (use `--file` parameter instead).
+If a directory contains other data than what matches with `--platform`, `--startdate`/`--enddate`, (`maxcloudcover` in config) and the area of interest given as shapefile, EODIE finds the fitting data based on these inputs.

 | ``--file``
 | If only one file shall be processed use ``--file`` instead of ``--dir``.
 Cannot be used together with ``--dir``.
 | type: String
+Either `--dir` or `--file` needs to be given by user.

 | ``--shp``
 | Absolute path to the shapefile to be used for processing, without extension and tilename.
 | type: String
+The given shapefile defines the area of interest.
+Internally, EODIE splits the shapefile based on tiles (`tileshp` in config) and uses that part of the shapefile that has the same tilename as the file to be processed.

 | ``--out``
 | Absolute path to the directory where the results shall be stored.
 Will be created if it does not exist.